jecolon/ziglyph/README.md

 $ zig build
 ```

-Note that to build in realase modes, either specify them in the `build.zig` file or on the command line
+Note that to build in release modes, either specify them in the `build.zig` file or on the command line
 via the `-Drelease-fast=true`, `-Drelease-small=true`, `-Drelease-safe=true` options to `zig build`.

 ### Using the Ziglyph Struct